erikswed/emoji-keyboard/README.md

 # Android Emoji Keyboard
-A library to provide an emoji-keyboard implementation for Android applications Update on this fork is the option to use the emoji-keyboard in a  Fragment.
-See Demo app code!
+A library to provide an emoji-keyboard implementation for Android applications [![](https://jitpack.io/v/ander7agar/emoji-keyboard.svg)](https://jitpack.io/#ander7agar/emoji-keyboard)
-[![](https://jitpack.io/v/ander7agar/emoji-keyboard.svg)](https://jitpack.io/#ander7agar/emoji-keyboard)

 This is forked  from [edsilfer/emoji-keyboard](https://github.com/edsilfer/emoji-keyboard) project.